NicoJuicy/LearnML/getting_started.md

 - Describe the dataset including the input features and target feature(s).

-- It is best practice to share summary statistics of the data including counts of any discrete or categorical features including the target feature.
+- It is best to share summary statistics of the data including counts of any discrete or categorical features including the target feature.

-- It is also best practice to share the entire dataset (if you want someone to help you then you must be open and honest).
+- It is also best to share the entire dataset (if you want someone to help you then you must be open and honest).

 ----------